 What to Look for in an Espresso Machine

-Frothing A machine with built-in frothing capability gives you a wide range of fancy coffee drinks that you can create, but it also gives you one more thing to clean and maintain.
+A machine with built-in frothing capability gives you a wide range of fancy coffee drinks that you can create, but it also gives you one more thing to clean and maintain.
 Do you need to froth milk?
-Does this versatility offset the extra cleaning?
-Also, since there are separate devices that can froth milk, you may still want to buy a machine without this capability that's otherwise perfect for you.
+Does the versatility offset the extra cleaning?
+Also, since there are separate devices that can froth milk, you may want to buy a machine without this capability and then decide later on.